-We meet at the Hotel Evsen - Istanbul at 11am before transferring by private bus to Gallipoli (approx. 6hrs).
+We meet at the Golden Horn Istanbul - Istanbul at 11am before transferring by private bus to Gallipoli.

-There will be a stop for an early dinner before we make our way to the Anzac Commemorative site.
+Arriving on the Gallipoli Peninsular we stop to explore the town of Eceabat and enjoy a BBQ dinner before we make our way to the Anzac Commemorative site.
 Please be ready for long delays upon entry as all visitors will be security screened.

 For any Australian or New Zealander visiting the Shores of Turkey, a visit to the battle fields of the Gallipoli Peninsula is a must.
 The battle at Gallipoli in WW1 is seen as a turning point in both of these nations (and also the Republic of Turkey).
 It was the moment when our character was defined and the core value of mateship was embedded in our psyche.